Salisbury

 Agriculture remains a cornerstone of Salisbury’s economy.
 While banana production was historically significant, diversification into other crops and agro-processing has become crucial due to global market changes.
 Fishing contributes to the local economy, with fishermen supplying fresh seafood to markets.

-Infrastructure projects have enhanced living standards, improving electricity, water supply, and telecommunications.
+Infrastructure projects have significantly enhanced living standards, improving access to electricity, water supply, and telecommunications.
 The Edward Oliver Leblanc Highway is vital in transportation and economic activities, connecting Salisbury to other critical areas on the island.

 The Salisbury Village Council and community groups undertake projects to improve facilities like community centres, sports fields, and public spaces.
 These projects often involve partnerships with government agencies and non-governmental organizations and focus on education, health, and environmental sustainability.